MauritsBleeker/keep-the-caption-info/README.md

 To run the 'use targets directly/fixed-targets' experiments (Section 5.6 in the paper), please switch to the `fixed-targets` branch.
 The config files are provided in the folder `src/configs/{f30k, coco}/{f30k, coco}_direct_target_paper.yaml`.
-The hyper-parameters to run the experiments are given in the file `src/jobs/f30k/target_directly/f30k_target_directly_experiment_hyperparams.txt`.
+The hyper-parameters to run the experiments are provided in the file `src/jobs/f30k/target_directly/f30k_target_directly_experiment_hyperparams.txt`.

 ## Citation

 If you use this code to produce results for your scientific publication, or if you share a copy or fork please cite:

 ```
 @article{bleeker2022keep,